Knotx/knotx/documentation/src/main/wiki/Home.md

 Various scaling options are available to suit client needs and help in cost optimization.
 Using a simple concurrency model and message bus **Knot.x** can be scaled within a single host or cluster of servers.

+## Community

+####Gitter

+[Gitter Chat](https://gitter.im/Knotx/Lobby) is a way for users to chat with the Knot.x team.
+Feel free to leave a message, even if we’re not around, we will definitely respond to you when available.

+####Google Groups

+Google Groups are memorable ways to ask questions and communicate with the Knot.x team and other users.
+There are two groups available:

+* [User Group](https://groups.google.com/forum/#!forum/knotx) – for all Knot.x users
+* [Developers Group](https://groups.google.com/forum/#!forum/knotx-contributors) – for Knot.x Core team and project contributors

+## Licence

+**Knot.x** is licensed under the [Apache License, Version 2.0 (the "License")](https://www.apache.org/licenses/LICENSE-2.0.txt)